There are no Level 2 or Level 3 registered sex offenders reported to be enrolled or employed at Buffalo State University at this time.

 Sex offenders registered in New York are now required to notify the Registry of any institution of higher education at which he or she is, or expects to be, whether for compensation or not, enrolled, attending or employed, and whether such sex offender resides or expects to reside in a facility operated by the institution.
 Changes in status at the institution of higher education must also be reported to the Registry no later than ten days after such change.

-Buffalo State College will maintain on this website a listing of any registered sexual offenders reported to the College as being enrolled, attending, or employed at the College.
+Buffalo State University will maintain on this website a listing of any registered sexual offenders reported to the University as being enrolled, attending, or employed at the University.

 A synopsis of some of the basic laws pertaining to the Sexual Offender Registry may be found below: